Skip to main content

 1. Purpose and Scope

-This Animal Biosafety Procedure (ABP) describes the general practices and procedures to be used when working with formaldehyde (available as a 37% solution) or paraformaldehyde (white crystalline powder of polymerized formaldehyde) in whole animals or tissues, especially when performing perfusion fixation, which presents a higher risk of exposure to the user than does immersion.
-Formaldehyde is a carcinogen and its use must conform to the Occupational Safety and Health Administration (OSHA) National Research Council Recommendations Concerning Chemical Hygiene in Laboratories, 29 CFR 1910.1450 App A, OSHA Hazard Communication, 29 CFR 1910.1200 and OSHA General Industry Standard Formaldehyde 29 CFR 1910.1048.
+This Animal Biosafety Procedure (ABP) outlines the practices and procedures for working with formaldehyde (37% solution) and paraformaldehyde (white crystalline powder of polymerized formaldehyde) in whole animals or tissues, particularly during perfusion fixation, which poses a higher exposure risk than immersion.
+Formaldehyde is a carcinogen, and its use must comply with OSHA standards:

 2. Responsibilities